Pieria (regional unit)

 Pieria (Πιερία) is one of the regional units of Greece located in the southern part of the Region of Central Macedonia, within the historical province of Macedonia.
 Its capital is the town of Katerini.
 The name Pieria originates from the ancient Pieres tribe.
 In Pieria, there are many sites of archeological interest, such as Dion, Pydna, Leivithra and Platamonas.
 Pieria contains Mount Pierus, from which Hermes takes flight in order to visit Calypso, and is the home of Orpheus, the Muses, and contains the Pierian Spring.
 Mount Olympus, the highest mountain in Greece and throne of the ancient Greek gods, is located in the southern part of Pieria.
 Other ancient cities included Leibethra and Pimpleia.

 Geography

 The Pieria regional unit is bordered by Imathia to the north, Kozani to the west, and to the south and west by the region of Thessaly's Regional Unit of Larissa.
 The Pierian Mountains lie to the west; the Thermaic Gulf lies to the east.
-It also has a valley by the GR-13.
+It also has a valley by the EO13 road.
 Most of the population live within the Olympian Riviera.
 The lowest point is the Thermaic Gulf and the highest point is Mount Olympus.

 It combines extensive plains, high mountains and sandy beaches.
 The region's beauty gives it a great potential for further tourist development.

 The main beaches are Paralia, Olympiaki Akti, Korinos, Neoi Poroi, Methoni, Leptokarya, Platamonas, Skotina, Kalyvia Varikou, Limenas Litochorou (also known as Gritsa).
 Many of the Pieria's beaches have been awarded the Blue Flag certification by the Foundation for Environmental Education (FEE).